-Under the proposed change, an employee must reside in a qualified HUBZone for a specific and uninterrupted period of time and be hired by a HUBZone firm before the employee will count towards the 35% mix of HUBZone/Non-HUBZone employees.
+Under the new regulations an employee must reside in a qualified HUBZone for a specific and uninterrupted period of time and be hired by a HUBZone firm before the employee will count towards the 35% mix of HUBZone/Non-HUBZone employees.
 After that period of continuous residence in a qualified HUBZone, the employee will always count as a HUBZone employee for that HUBZone firm as long as he/she remains employed by the HUBZone firm, even if the employee moves to a non-HUBZone area or the employee’s residence loses its HUBZone status.

 This is meant to address the problem with the current rules, which incentivize a HUBZone firm to fire an employee because he or she moves to a non-HUBZone location or their residence loses its HUBZone status.

 Fix the eligibility requirement for awards.